 - It cannot be used to repair the sole of a shoe — rips in leather or suede.

-You may also want to chck out best shoe stretchers.
+You may also want to check out the best shoe stretchers.

 The Verdict

-You’ve read a lot of shoe glue reviews in this article, so we’ve narrowed down the winners to the below three.
+You’ve read a lot of shoe glue reviews in this article, so I’ve narrowed down the winners to the below three.

 Best Overall Product: Shoe Goo Repair Adhesive